casper-network/docs/source/docs/casper/developers/writing-onchain-code/simple-contract.md

 If an entry point has one or more mandatory parameters that will cause the logic to revert if they are not included, declare them within that entry point.
 Optional and non-critical parameters should be excluded.

-When defining entry points, begin with a `#[no_mangle]` line to ensure that the system does not change critical syntax within the method names.
+When defining entry points, begin with a `#[no_mangle]` line to ensure the system does not change critical syntax within the method names.
 Each entry point should contain the contract code that drives the action you wish it to accomplish.
 Finally, include any storage or return values needed, as applicable.

 The following entry point is an example from the counter contract.
 To see all the available entry points, review the contract in [GitHub](https://github.com/casper-ecosystem/counter/blob/master/contract-v1/src/main.rs).